The K9 Natural Dog Food Review: Tested & Evaluated 2023

 Other goodies in the recipes include New Zealand green mussel, also rich in healthy Omega-3 and Omega-6 fatty acids that has a positive impact on joint health.

-We like the additives in this food, so we’re giving this brand 4 out of 5 stars.
+Everyone on our team of independent experts liked the additives in this food, so we’re giving this brand 4 out of 5 stars.

 This is a relatively small brand so there aren’t too many options.
 Nevertheless, we would say there’s plenty of choice for most dogs.
 For starters, you can choose between canned and freeze-dried food.
 The two types of recipes have a very similar ingredient list, so the choice comes down to convenience and whatever your dog prefers.